pmoorman/growthcasts/index.md

   - title: Analytics & data analysis
     content: Setting up analytics tools and crunching data to draw proper conclusions on retention, LTV, cohort performance or channel attribution.

+our_process:
+  - title: Growth Strategy
+    content: |
+      To double or quadruple your revenue and user base starts with making strong strategic decisions.
+As startups scales, they need mature growth systems to drive stable flows of users into their business.

+      Our first job is to architect a high-level growth strategy that makes acquisition and customer retention stable, predictable & systematic.
+This is the “blueprint” we’ll later execute against...

+  - title: Execution
+    content: |
+      Our primary task is to create marketing systems drive user growth systematically, on autopilot.
+This systems-building includes an acquisition engine, a sales funnel to convert cold leads to active users, and a cadence of high-tempo optimization.

+  - title: Scaling & resourcing
+    content: |
+      Once the systems are operational, we’ll help the team optimize their strategy and increase conversions as they scale.
+While the startup is scaling up it’s marketing efforts, we help them bring onboard in-house hires to take over the day-to-day execution of their marketing & growth systems.

 ---